PCS Wireless - Overview and History

 Nature of the business

-PCS Wireless was a developer and manufacturer of cablevision based cellular base-station distributed antennas, founded in 1993, which entered into strategic joint venture partnerships with ADC Telecommunications and Allen Telecom in 1996, and eventually merged with Unique Broadband Systems in 1997.
+I co-founded PCS Wireless in 1993.
+It was a developer and manufacturer of cablevision based cellular base-station distributed antennas.
+The Company entered into strategic joint venture partnerships with ADC Telecommunications and Allen Telecom in 1996, and eventually merged with Unique Broadband Systems in 1997.
 The key assets of PCS Wireless were initially acquired from the Nexus Group of Companies (see Nexus Engineering - Overview & History).

 PCS Wireless was both a technical and financial/return-on-investment success, stemming from its unique, pivotally important wireless products and patents, as well as its corporate valuation increase from an initial $2.7 million pre-pubco in 1993 to more than a $2 Billion market cap at its peak in 1999 (post merger with Unique Broadband).